-Mass sensing based on panetubes are inertial.
-Nanotube behave like a spring which means that it has a fixed-free beam geometry of resonator construction (Fig. 1), the fundamental mode resonance frequency of the beam can be estimated as.
+Mass sensing based on nanotubes are inertial: Nanotube behave like a spring, which means that it has a characteristic resonance frequency that is inversely proportional to the square root of its effective mass.
+For the fixed-free beam geometry of resonator construction (Fig. 1), the fundamental mode resonance frequency of the beam can be estimated as,